confluentinc/commercial-workshops/series-microservices/workshop-ksql/README.md

 ## <a name="step-7"></a>Create a Stream and a Table

-Now that you are producing a continuous stream of data to **users_topic** and **stocks_topic**, you will use ksqlDB to understand our data better by performing continuous transformations, masking certain fields, and creating new derived topics with the enriched data.
+Now that you are producing a continuous stream of data to **users_topic** and **stocks_topic**, you will use ksqlDB to understand the data better by performing continuous transformations, masking certain fields, and creating new derived topics with the enriched data.

-You will start by creating a stream and table, which will be the foundation for our transformations in the upcoming steps.
+You will start by creating a stream and table, which will be the foundation for your transformations in the upcoming steps.

 A *stream* provides immutable data.
 It supports only inserting (appending) new events, whereas existing events cannot be changed.
 Streams are persistent, durable, and fault tolerant.
 Events in a stream can be keyed.